How many solar panels do I need?

 You could make use of a 3kW solar system reasons as pointed out below.

 If you have a household with a $500 bill or more, then read on.
-More often than not, the calculation for the size solar system you need is done with an unclear understanding how solar works.
-People look at the solution far to simply using this misguided formula:
+More often than not, the calculation for the size solar system you need is done with an unclear understanding of how solar works.
+People look at the solution far too simply using this misguided formula:

-- I use 25kW hour a day (from my power bill).
+- I use 25kWh a day (from my power bill).

 - I need a 4kW solar system.